Why I paid to do the RYA Dinghy Instructor Course

 This is quite different to the consistency approach seemingly desired by Yachting Australia which seems to revolve around Powerpoint presentations and session planning forms.
 Don’t get me wrong we need these tools and I write lesson plans, however the purpose of the session plan is not to write a session plan but to ensure that you are clear in what you want to achieve in your session.
 Maybe I missed the point, but on my YA instructor course I felt I was being assessed on a set of criteria which the assessor had to justify a decision, which is easier if you can hide behind forms, rather than being taught some cool skills.

-The final and probably most important difference is that Flying Fish are a commercial organisation that exists because they are good at what they do which is training people to work in the sailing industry.
+The final and probably most important difference is that Flying Fish are a commercial organisation that exists because they are good at what they do, which is training people to work in the industry and get sailing instructor jobs all over the world.
 If the standard of instructors was low, then sailing schools wouldn’t employ their instructors and would report Flying Fish to the RYA.
 They survive on their reputation and the RYA brand and continue to teach Australian Sailors to work overseas!
 Conversely in NSW instructor training is only run by Yachting NSW.
 They will not allow commercial operators the opportunity to develop the future ambassadors of the sport choosing instead to deliver a ‘consistent course’ tightly controlled in what is effectively a monopoly, where they are the accreditation authority and delivery agent.
 I’m not sure I understand why or have any evidence that companies like Flying Fish are doing a job that does not meet the needs of YNSW!?

 Having paid for and attended both courses I sincerely hope that Yachting Australia and the MYAs reconsider their approach to direct recognition of the RYA dinghy instructor qualification.
 (In the UK most beaches are patrolled by Surf Life Saving Australia Life guards – with little if any additional training) Let’s not put more barriers into making sailing accessible and recognise the considerable investment that RYA instructors have already made to making sailing more fun and accessible.